orisme12/Lynx/README.md

 # Lynx

-Lynx is a mixed open sources store, where you will find a variety of products, Buy now! 🌼
+Lynx is a mixed open sources commerce, where you will find a variety of products, Buy now! 🌼

-## Tech Stack

-- Supabase
-- Svelte
-- Deno

 ## Teams